diplodocuslongus/imu_utils__mintar_fork/README.md

 # imu_utils

+This is the mintar fork of imu_utils.
+I already had a fork of imu_utils from a different user but github didn't let me fork a different fork of imu_utils.

+This is a known "issue".

 A ROS package tool to analyze the IMU performance.
 C++ version of Allan Variance Tool.
 The figures are drawn by Matlab, in `scripts`.